Superslammer/Virtuel-klasse-bot/README.md

 List of commands:

-!mark (writes name in a list to simulate "hand up") !unmark (removes user from the list agaiǹ)
+!mark (writes name in a list to simulate "hand up")

+!unmark (removes user from the list again)

 !ishere (generates a txt file of everyone who used the command, it can be used for attend check)